aws/sagemaker-python-sdk/README.rst

     predictor.delete_endpoint()

-If you don't want to deploy your model locally, you can also choose to perform a Local Transform Job.
+If you don't want to deploy your model locally, you can also choose to perform a Local Batch Transform Job.
 This is useful if you want to test your container before creating a Sagemaker Transform Job.
-Note that the performance will not match Transform Jobs hosted on SageMaker but it is still a useful tool to ensure you have everything right, or if you are not dealing with huge amounts of data.
+Note that the performance will not match Batch Transform Jobs hosted on SageMaker but it is still a useful tool to ensure you have everything right, or if you are not dealing with huge amounts of data.

 Here is an end-to-end example: